-A Book Talk with Joana CookA Woman's Place: U.S. Counterterrorism Since 9/11
+A Book Talk with Joana CookA Women's Place: U.S. Counterterrorism since 9/11

 Please note: We experienced technical difficulties filming this event and apologize for the delayed streaming feed.